bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-add.md

 - No parameter types and links to the types page.
 - No note about required parameters.
 - Need to add separate tables and describe array parameters like PROPERTIES.
-- A link to the article about Automation rules with "waiting" is needed.
-Also, that article is needed :)
+- A link to the article about robots with "waiting" is needed.
+Also, that article is necessary :)
 - Examples are missing.
 - No standard blocks.